css4j/echosvg/CONTRIBUTING.md

  To report any issue with the software or to ask for an enhancement, please use Github's [issue tracker](https://github.com/css4j/echosvg/issues).

- If you believe that you found a bug in the software, please argument carefully how to reproduce the problem (including Java and operating system version information), what result did you expect and what did you obtain instead.
+ If you believe that you found a bug in the software, please explain clearly what he problem is: what result did you expect and what did you obtain instead.

+ Describe step by step how to reproduce the issue with example document(s), rendered images and the minimum amount of code that would reproduce it.
+Remember including also Java and operating system version information.

+ Please research and document your bug as much as possible, and provide a minimal reproducer.
+If the reproducer involves using a downstream application (one that depends on EchoSVG), it will be considered invalid and the issue will likely not be fixed.

  If the issue is related to SVG rendering, you may want to look at the [SamplesRenderingTest.java](https://github.com/css4j/echosvg/blob/master/echosvg-test/src/test/java/io/sf/carte/echosvg/test/svg/SamplesRenderingTest.java) source file and to [IMAGE_COMPARISONS.md](https://github.com/css4j/echosvg/blob/master/IMAGE_COMPARISONS.md) to prepare and run your own tests.